GluuFederation/docs-oxd-prod/3.0.1/sources/libraries/csharp/index.md

 ### Get User Info

-Once user is authenticated by OpenID Connect Provider, `GetUserInfo` method returns Claims (Like First name, Last Name, emailId) about the authenticated end user.
+Once the user has been authenticated by the OpenID Connect Provider, the `GetUserInfo` method returns Claims (Like First Name, Last Name, emailId, etc.) about the authenticated end user.

 **Required parameters:**

-* OpHost   - OpenID Connect Provider Url
+- OpHost: The URL of the OpenID Connect Provider (OP)

-* oxdport  - the port of the oxd server
+- oxdport: the port of the oxd server

-* oxdId    - oxd Id from client registration
+- oxdId: oxd Id from client registration

-* accessToken - accessToken from GetTokenByCode
+- accessToken: accessToken from GetTokenByCode

 **Request:**
 ```csharp